TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 History in a Pecan Shell

 The town, even in ruins, retains its hard-won reputation for being one of Texas’ most lawless communities.
-Populated (at one time or another) by many of the more colorful characters of Western legend, the Flat had no municipal control since Shackelford county had yet to be organized.
+Populated (at one time or another) by many of the more colorful characters of Western legend, the Flat had no municipal control since Shackelford County had yet to be organized.
 The misbehavior in the Flat got so out-of-hand that the commanding officer of Fort Griffin declared martial law in the mid 1870s.
 Undesirables from the Flat were banished to towns that were short of undesirables.
 With the riff-raff gone, the county was organized in 1874.
 (See Vigilantes were the law in frontier towns)

-During the mid 1870s Buffalo hunters used the fort as a supply base.
+During the mid 1870s buffalo hunters used the fort as a supply base.
 The Butterfield Stage route passed the Flat (East-West) and cattle drives passed the town going north.

 The town peaked at 1,000 permanent residents – an enviable figure for the times.
 Transients added to that number while the buffalo roamed, but the population declined.